segmentio/segment-docs/src/segment-app/iam/roles.md

 ## Roles for Privacy Portal

 The Privacy Portal is only accessible by `Workspace owners`.
-To **view, create or edit** any section of Privacy Portal, you will need to have the `Workspace Owner` role.
+To **view, create or edit** any section of the Privacy Portal, you need to have the `Workspace Owner` role.